How to write an argumentative essay

 You don’t necessarily have to pick one of these models—you may even use elements of both in different parts of your essay—but it’s worth considering them if you struggle to structure your arguments.

-Regardless of which approach you take, your essay should always feature an introduction, a body, and a conclusion.
+Regardless of which approach you take, your essay should always be structured using an introduction, a body, and a conclusion.

 Introducing your argument